z3z1ma/alto/README.md

 ## Closing Remarks

 Remember, everything in software is a tradeoff.
 I offer `alto` as another tool in the ecosystem which gets the job done in a radically different way.
-I hope you find it useful and if you do, please consider contributing to the project.
-I am always looking for contributors and I am happy to help onboard new contributors.
+I hope you find it useful and if you do, please consider contributing to the project or having the interesting discussions about what the ideal is.
 I am also happy to help with any questions you may have about the project.

 Hats off to Meltano 🎉 for being a great inspiration and for being a great tool that helped to shape the ideal of what I wanted to build.
 I hope you find this interesting and divergent enough to warrant a look.